 ITAUSMIGR

-Marie Curie project 2023-2026
+EU-funded Marie Curie project 2023-2026

 ITAUSMIGR stands for "A comparative analysis of Italian and Australian approaches to irregular migration and seaborne asylum seekers", which is the project's full title.
-Dr. Abbondanza's Marie Curie project straddles international relations, international security, and migration studies, therefore providing a long-overdue and timely scientific contribution to the study of - and the policy recommendations for - irregular migration governance, one of the most significant and sensitive global issues of the 21st century.
+Dr. Abbondanza's Marie Curie project straddled international relations, international security, and migration studies, therefore providing a long-overdue and timely scientific contribution to the study of - and the policy recommendations for - irregular migration governance, one of the most significant and sensitive global issues of the 21st century.

 Over the years, the ITAUSMIGR project has successfully contributed to current debates concerning irregular migration governance, providing novel insights concurrently centred on destination countries, their local populations, and migrants themselves.
 In particular, Dr. Abbondanza's Marie Curie project has produced: